 - You share responsibility for shared areas.
 It is mandatory that everyone living in a dormitory participates in cleaning and maintenance of the common areas.
 This is still required if you don’t use the common areas.
 If there is a cleaning schedule, you must respect it and participate.
 If you fail to do so, a professional cleaning crew may ultimately be sent at your expense.

 - The common areas in the dormitories will be inspected every second month.
 Tenants will be notified before every inspection.
-If the common area is found not to be clean enough, a professional cleaning crew will be sent to clean the area at your expense.
+If the common area is found not clean enough, a professional cleaning crew will be sent to clean the area at your expense.
 The bill will be split between all tenants using the common area.

 - If there is a bill for damages/cleaning upon inspection of the common areas in the shared rooms (A and B), the bill will be split between both tenants in the shared room.